twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 4c.md

 if we evaluate it with a value that does not have a matching pattern
 - we get undefined

-nested if statements look digusting
+nested if statements look disgusting in haskell
 - use a case statement
+- or use a table